remy/remysharp.com/public/blog/devtools-how-to-query-through-the-shadow-dom.md

 # devtools: how to query through the shadow DOM

-This is a literal TIL but was so hand I had to put it my blog so that I wouldn't later forget it.
+This is a literal TIL but was so handy I had to put it my blog so that I wouldn't forget it later.

 [Thanks to](https://bsky.app/profile/keithamus.social/post/3mkqqbxnnys27) Big Brain Keith Cirkel for sharing this.